 We are working to create a better future for our San Diego River by: advocating for the creation of a 52-mile river-long park and trail system, cleaning up trash from the river, educating youth about nature, restoring native habitat, conserving land for wildlife, researching and monitoring the riparian environment, and engaging the community in volunteerism and advocacy.
 We remain a local, grassroots non-profit organization and we rely on donations, support from the community, and public and private grants for our work creating the San Diego River Park, connecting people to the River, and conserving local resources.

-- City of San Diego Shoreline Park Rangers
+- City of San Diego Open Space Canyon Rangers

 - Earth Discovery Institute

 - Friends of the Point Loma Native Plant Garden

 - I Love a Clean San Diego

 - San Diego Audubon Society